 The public are asked their views on the strategy options to manage flood risk in the area.
-Lincolnshire Beach Managment (LBM) 2018-2021 replaces Lincshore until the Strategy is delivered in 2021.
+Lincolnshire Beach Management (LBM) 2018-2021 replaces Lincshore until the Strategy is delivered in 2021.

-The draft strategy is published for consultation.
+The strategy was published for Consultation and approved.

-3. Option appraisal
+3. Options